Skip to main content

 Constituents enter only one donation automation for a payment.
 Constituents can be in other types of automations while they’re within a donation automation.
 For example, a constituent might be in Next Donation and Happy Birthday automations at the same time.

-What type of email can I send?
+What type of email can I send from a donation automation?

 If you add email actions to a donation automation, the email type must be Constituent or Transaction.

-This table explains each donation entry source.
+This table explains how each donation entry source works.

 Entry Sources for Donations